 When Parker Story comes calling with a night-charter request, there’s nothing unusual about it.
 When Parker’s associate, Matt Clifford, enters the picture, the situation becomes much more complicated.
 What Matt wants is a nighttime excursion to the waters off Cuba, where a man’s escape from communist rule is worth a lot of money to the right people.
 Some of that money could be Camaro’s, provided she does what she’s told and keeps her mouth shut.
 But Camaro isn’t interested in that kind of trouble.

-It’s only when the situation becomes about family, specifically Parker’s daughter, that Camaro allows herself to be pulled in.
-Because when things go from complicated to disastrous, with bodies piling up everywhere, Camaro is the only one who can cut through the chaos and find a solution.
+It’s only when the problem becomes about family, specifically Parker’s daughter, that Camaro allows herself to be pulled in.
+Because when things go from complex to disastrous, with bodies piling up everywhere, Camaro is the only one who can cut through the chaos and find a solution.
 It isn’t people dying that’s the problem, it’s the wrong people dying.